nengo/nengo-loihi/docs/installation.rst

 Developer install
 =================

-If you plan to make changes to Nengo Loihi, you should perform a developer install.
+If you plan to make changes to NengoLoihi, you should perform a developer install.
 All of the steps above are the same with a developer install,